rabwill/spfx-festivus/README.md

 ### Summary

-This is a super fun `SPFx application customizer` perfect for the festive season!!
+This is a super fun `SPFx application customizer` just in time for Easter!

-Inpired originally by this awesome content [Festivals](https://medium.com/@anoopt/spfx-application-customizer-festivals-953c0a15d12e) by [Anoop](https://medium.com/@anoopt)
+Inspired originally by this awesome content [Festivals](https://medium.com/@anoopt/spfx-application-customizer-festivals-953c0a15d12e) by [Anoop](https://medium.com/@anoopt)

-You decorate your office for festivals, now let's decorate your Intranet logo!
+You decorate your office/home for festivals, now let's decorate your Intranet logo!

 Have a play around this application customizer to decorate your SharePoint site logo with what you choose and where you choose it to render!